AkshDesai04/SummerInternship2024_D23IT159/README.md

 - Day 5: Finalizing Meeting Mins Features
   - Completed the main features of the Meeting Mins project.
   - Conducted code reviews and prepared for deployment.

+  - ## ⿤ Week 4
+### 24th June 2024
+- Final Week Overview
+  - Reviewed the progress of the Open-ATS and Meeting Mins projects.
+  - Fixed any remaining bugs and issues.